 To verify that a DVS is not running a distributed database, click Maintenance > Status > Servers to display the Servers status page.
 If the DVS is running a distributed database, there is a green database icon in the DB column.
-For more information about distributed databases, see Mitel Distributed Database on page 86.
+For more information about distributed databases, see Mitel Distributed Database.